snapscript/snap/README.md

 ![Snap](https://raw.githubusercontent.com/snapscript/snap-site/master/www.snapscript.org/img/logo.png)

-Snap is an open source, optionally typed, object oriented scripting language for the Java platform.
-The learning curve is small for anyone with experience of Java, JavaScript, TypeScript, or Scala, amongst others.
-It has excellent integration with the host platform, and can do whatever can be done with Java and much more.
+Snap is an optionally typed object oriented language.
+It borrows concepts and constructs from many sources including JavaScript, Python, Java, Go and Scala amongst others.
+It is interpreted and has no intermediate representation, so there is no need to compile or build your application.

+The interpreter has been built from the ground up, no tools or libraries have been used.
+As a result the project is small, fully self contained, and can easily be embedded or run as a standalone application.
+Here you will get an overview on how the interpreter works and the language.

   * [Overview](#overview)
       * [Parallel Compilation](#parallel-compilation)